Volscente/cracking_the_code/README.md

 ### Binary Tree
 **1. Full Binary Tree -** Every node has 0 or 2 children.

-**2. Complete Binary Tree -** Every level is completely filled except possible the last
+**2. Complete Binary Tree -** All the levels of the tree are filled completely except the lowest level nodes which are filled from as left as possible

 **3. Perfect Binary Tree -** All internal nodes have two children and all leaf nodes are at the same level